Wynyard Church of England Primary School Statement of British Values

 - holding discussions in RE, English and other subjects, which allow children to develop respect for the opinions, values and beliefs of others.

-We uphold the British value of developing personal and social responsibility by:
+We also support pupils to develop personal and social responsibility by:

-- expecting children to responsibility in many ways in school including being playground buddies.
+- expecting children to demonstrate responsibility in many ways in school, e.g. pupil leadership roles.

 - expecting children to take responsibility in every class for a variety of roles which assist in the running of the classroom.